jbreams/gonepass/README.md

 * Openssl
 * Jansson (https://jansson.readthedocs.org/en/2.7/)
 * pkg-config
+* GNU make
+* a working C compiler

+Right now it's only been tested on Gnome 3, so milage may vary.

 A real build system is coming, I promise!
+For now just run make, and it will produce an executable called gonepassapp.

 ## Great, now what?
 When you start one password point it at your password vault in Dropbox.
 You should select the folder that ends with `agilekeychain` and type in your master password.